Albany, Oregon

-Albany (/ˈælbəni/ AL-bə-nee) is a city in and the county seat of Linn County, Oregon and is the 11th most populous city in the state.
+Albany (/ˈælbəni/ AL-bə-nee) is a city in and the county seat of Linn County, Oregon, and is the 11th most populous city in the state.
 Albany is located in the Willamette Valley at the confluence of the Calapooia River and the Willamette River in both Linn and Benton counties, just east of Corvallis and south of Salem.
 It is predominantly a farming and manufacturing city that settlers founded around 1848.
 As of the 2020 United States census, the population of Albany, Oregon was 56,472.

 Albany has a home rule charter, a council–manager government, and a full-time unelected city manager.
 The city provides the population with access to over 30 parks and trails, a senior center, and many cultural events such as the Northwest Art & Air Festival, River Rhythms, Summer Sounds and Movies at Monteith.
 In addition to farming and manufacturing, the city's economy depends on retail trade, health care, and social assistance.
 In recent years the city has worked to revive the downtown shopping area, with help from the Central Albany Revitalization Area.

 History

 In the historical era, the area of the Willamette Valley that makes up modern-day Albany was inhabited by one of the tribes of the Kalapuya, a Penutian-speaking, Native American people.
 The Kalapuya had named the area Takenah, a Kalapuyan word used to describe the deep pool at the confluence of the Calapooia and Willamette rivers.
 A variation of the place name can also be written as Tekenah.

 The Kalapuya population in the valley was between 4,000 and 20,000 before contact with Europeans, but they suffered high mortality from new infectious diseases introduced shortly afterward.
-The tribes were decimated by a smallpox epidemic that raged through the Pacific Northwest in 1782–83.
+The tribes were devastated by a smallpox epidemic that raged through the Pacific Northwest in 1782–83.
 A malaria outbreak swept through the region between 1830 and 1833.
 It is estimated that as many as 90 percent of the Kalapuya population died during this period.
 That, coupled with the treaties signed during the 1850s by the Kalapuya to cede land to the United States, left the area nearly free for European Americans to settle.